-With the adoption of IFRS 9, the Company has classified cash as FVTPL, and receivables, trade and other payables and amounts due to related parties at amortized cost.
+The Company has classified cash as FVTPL, and receivables, trade and other payables and amounts due to related parties at amortized cost.

-As of July 31, 2019 and April 30, 2020, the carrying amounts of receivables, trade and other payables, and amounts due to related parties carried at amortized cost are considered a reasonable approximation of their fair values due to the relatively short period to maturity of these financial instruments.
+As of October 31, 2020, the carrying amounts of receivables, trade and other payables, and amounts due to related parties carried at amortized cost are considered a reasonable approximation of their fair values due to the relatively short period to maturity of these financial instruments.